Minimum wage and average salary

 Photo: Morsa Images/Getty Images

-In 2024, the gross minimum salary for a full-time job is as follows:
+In 2025, the minimum wage in Spain for a full-time job is as follows:

 Paid outMinimum wage